EEF’s international partnerships

 In July 2017, the EEF entered into a partnership in Latin America and the Caribbean with SUMMA.
 This partnership has seen the translation of our Toolkit into Spanish and Portuguese, along with the integration of more than 250 recent local studies that help contextualise the evidence for Latin American and Caribbean teachers.
 The partnership between EEF and SUMMA is supported by the Inter-American Development Bank (IDB) and Fundación Chile (FCH).

 In 2018 the EEF entered into partnership with EduCaixa (Fundación Bancaria “la Caixa”) to develop a Spanish version of the Teaching & Learning Toolkit.
-This partnership will see the translation of the global evidence base into Spanish and Catalan, providing teachers across Spain with access to robust evidence about effective educational approaches.
+TThis partnership has seen the translation of the global evidence base into Spanish and Catalan, providing teachers across Spain with access to robust evidence about effective educational approaches.